nemonanja/spawncamping-wight/README.md

 ***DELIVERABLE 3 (REST API)***

+To run application:

-To run application go to the root directory (project) in console and type:
+- Go to the root directory (project) in console and type:

 python -m db_api.resources

 ***DELIVERABLE 4***

-To run the test for the RESTful API go to the //project_work/db_api/ and in console run the rest_api_test.py.
+To run the test for the RESTful API:

+- Go to the //project_work/db_api/ and in console run the rest_api_test.py.

 ***FINAL DELIVERABLE***

+To run the application:

+- Go to the root directory (project_work) in console and type:

+python project.py

-To run the application go to the root directory (project_work) in console and type: python project.py This will start both the Flask app and the client.
+This will start both the Flask app and the client.
 Then go to the http://localhost:5000/project_admin/UI.html and you can start using the application.